cduggan11/TeaFiles.Py/README.txt

 ======================
 This Python package provides Time Series storage in flat files according to the **TeaFile** file format.

+# Hacked to make python3 compatible.
+Cross compatibility will be supported soon.

 In Use
 ======